purplnay/markov-chain/README.md

 ## Installation

-For use in npm, run the command:
+- For use in npm, run the command:

 `npm install --save purpl-markov-chain`.

-For use in the browser, you can include the library from a CDN:
+- For use in the browser, you can include the library from a CDN:

 ```html
 <script src="https://unpkg.com/purpl-markov-chain/markov-chain.js">
 ```

-## Usave
+## Usage

 ```javascript
 // No need to include the file if working in the browser